jasonchadwick/quops-game/README.md

 # Quops: A board game inspired by quantum mechanics

+TODO:
-TODO: make this more readable
+- make this documentation more readable
+- work on game balancing (game currently works, but isn't very fun)
+- make an android app!

 All tiles are entangled - i.e. the entire board is in a superposition of possible states.
 These states have different "probability amplitudes" associated with them.